 Figure 1

-Simple illustration of the / decomposition, the ellipticity profile and the v/σ (rotation of the / dispersion of the spheroid) profile of three prototype early-type galaxies.
-In the decompositions, the spheroid (or bulge) and the are shown with the red and blue color, respectively.
-The left panel shows a lenticular galaxy, composed of a bulge encased in a large-scale .
-The right panel displays an elliptical galaxy with a nuclear stellar .
-The middle panel presents an “ellicular” galaxy with an intermediate-sized embedded in the spheroid.
+Simple illustration of the spheroid/disc decomposition, the ellipticity profile and the v/σ (rotation of the disc / dispersion of the spheroid) profile of three prototype early-type galaxies.
+In the decompositions, the spheroid (or bulge) and the disc are shown with the red and blue color, respectively.
+The left panel shows a lenticular galaxy, composed of a bulge encased in a large-scale disc.
+The right panel displays an elliptical galaxy with a nuclear stellar disc.
+The middle panel presents an “ellicular” galaxy with an intermediate-sized disc embedded in the spheroid.

 Figure 2

-[]
+the location of the ellicular galaxies in the Hubble grid [Graham 2014], which uses the pitch angle of the arms in spiral galaxies to define their morphological type.

 Figure 3

 The galaxy NGC 3115. a) Near-infrared (3.6 μm) image of the galaxy obtained with the Infrared Array Camera (IRAC) on board the Spitzer Space Telescope. b) Unsharp mask of the galaxy image, obtained as follows.
 First the original image is smoothed through convolution with a Gaussian filter.
 Then the original image is divided by the smoothed image.
 The result is the unsharp mask.
 This technique highlights the asymmetric features of the original image.
-The unsharp mask of NGC 3115 reveals the presence of a faint edge-on nuclear ring. c) Bulge/ decomposition of the light profile, and ellipticity profile.
+The unsharp mask of NGC 3115 reveals the presence of a faint edge-on nuclear ring. c) Bulge/disc decomposition of the light profile, and ellipticity profile.
 The left panels refer to the major-axis Rmaj, while the right panels refer to the geometric mean of the major (a) and minor (b) axis (Req = √ab), equivalent to a circularized profile.
 The top panels display the observed galaxy light profiles (μ) with black points.
-The color lines represent the individual model components: red = Sérsic (spheroid); blue = exponential ().
+The color lines represent the individual model components: red = Sérsic (spheroid); blue = exponential (disc).
 A faint nuclear ring, identified in the unsharp mask of the galaxy image, is additionally modeled with a Gaussian function (gray line).
 The residual profile (data – model) is shown as Δμ in the second row.
 The horizontal gray dashed line corresponds to three times the rms of the image background.
 The bottom panels show the ellipticity (ε) profiles.

 Figure 4